 Why Undertake Supervision Training?

 As a practitioner develops experience, they will frequently be called upon to facilitate colleagues through the supervisory process.
-At the current time experienced practitioners in Psychotherapy, Counselling, Specialist Nursing, Social Work and Coaching, increasingly find themselves supervising their peers often without a framework within which to operate.
-This course is designed for those whose work involves or will involve the supervision of others within the helping professions.
+Currently, experienced practitioners in Psychotherapy, Counselling, Specialist Nursing, Social Work and Coaching, increasingly find themselves supervising their peers.
+This course is designed for those whose work involves the supervision of others within the helping professions.

-Those who practice from a relationally based paradigm accept a commitment to supervision, as the supervisory relationship enables practitioners to process their work, deal with emotional dilemmas that arise and use their own process to understand their clients better.
-Professional development is best supported by relationships in which difficulties can be explored, challenges made and good practice confirmed.
-Supervision is a professional and ethical requirement for many who work in the helping professions and, increasingly, governing bodies are moving towards supervisors undertaking professional training in supervision and the introduction of a register of supervisors Kingdom such as the one held by the United Council for Psychotherapy.
+Those who practice from a relationally based perspective accept a commitment to supervision, as the supervisory relationship enables practitioners to process their work, deal with emotional and ethical dilemmas that arise, and use their own process to understand their clients better.
+Professional development is best supported by relationships in which difficulties can be explored, challenges made, and good practice confirmed.
+Supervision is a professional requirement for many who work in the helping professions and, increasingly, governing bodies are moving towards supervisors undertaking professional training in supervision and the introduction of a register of supervisors.

 Who is it for?